 The multiphase flow and powder reaction engineering laboratory in the Department of Chemical and Biomolecular Engineering at The Ohio State University. led by Professor Liang-Shih Fan, engages in teaching and research in both the fundamentals and applications of fluidization and fluid-particle principles, powder technology and multiphase reactor engineering.

 In the last 27 years, 30 M.S. and 40 Ph.D. degrees have been awarded from the research conducted in this laboratory and 57 Post-doctoral and visiting professors or scientists have participated or are currently participating in research here.

-To read CBE's news archives about Professor Fan and the Clean Energy Research Laboratory, please visit The Ohio State University William G. Lowrie Department of Chemical and Biomolecular Engineering website.
+For news about Professor Fan and the Clean Energy Research Laboratory, please visit The Ohio State University William G. Lowrie Department of Chemical and Biomolecular Engineering website.